mrolli/myitjournal/docs/guides/miniconda.md

 # Miniconda

-The fastest way to obtain conda is to install [Miniconda](), a mini version of Anaconda that includes only conda and its dependencies.
+The fastest way to obtain conda is to install [Miniconda](https://docs.conda.io/en/latest/miniconda.html), a mini version of Anaconda that includes only conda and its dependencies.
 If you prefer to have conda plus over 7,500 open-source packages, install Anaconda.

 ## Installation

 === "macOS (Homebrew)"
     On macOS it's easiest to use Homebrew for the task:
-    ```
+        ```bash
         brew install miniconda

         ```

 === "macOS (Installer Script)"
     See [project documentaiton][1] for the installer script.